tanuka16/Book-Escape/README.md

 ## Enlightened Escape

-Enlightened Escape is an e-commerce book website.
+Enlightened Escape is an e-commerce book website focused on enabling the easy purchase of best books through PayPal

 ### Stacks